 How to Repurpose Content

-Repurposing takes content and reuses it in multiples ways.
-This could be taking one piece of content and breaking it down into multiple pieces of content or it could be taking a bunch of smaller pieces of content and combining them to create something new.
+Content repurposing takes content and reuses it in multiple ways.
+This could be taking one piece of content and breaking it down into multiple pieces or it could be taking a bunch of smaller pieces of content and combining them to create something new.

 Turn One Piece of Content Into Multiple Pieces of Content